Neuwik/SWE_TourPlanner/readme.txt

 -) The JSON Export exports a the selected Tour, as a json File, to the "EmportFolderPath" (Config) -) The JSON Import imports all the Tours (as a json Files) from the "ImportFolderPath" (Config) -) When the Tour already exists (a tour with the same ID) then the JSON Import creates a new Tour.
+-) For testing the import we provided 2 Tours (as json files) in the "TestData" Folder.